oomie/CLfinal/README.md

 ```

-Lastly we added a ```mouseRelesed``` function that leaves the plant in the position where the mouse was released.
+Lastly we added a ```mouseReleased``` function that leaves the plant in the position where the mouse was released.
 In the function, we added the soil’s dimensions and followed it with an if statement that checks if the plant is released on the soil, else if the plants are not released on the soil, they disappear.
 We use ```plants.pop()``` to make them disappear.

 ```
 function mouseReleased() {